simpsondl/genetic-interactions-smk/README.md

 ## Expected outputs

 If you run the complete pipeline using the parameters in the provided config file, then the pipeline will create a new `outputs` directory and place all associated output files, including logs, there.
-The complete pipeline takes approximately 3 hours to run on a desktop computer with 16GB RAM and 6 cores, and generates ~10 Gb of data.
+The complete pipeline takes approximately 1 hour to run on a desktop computer with 16GB RAM and 6 cores, and generates ~11 Gb of data.
+However, when also considering temporary files that are eventually cleaned up, the pipeline generates ~20GB of new files from start to finish.
 Ensure that enough space is available before starting the pipeline.

 ## Support for zipped counts files